-When garden tomatoes are in abundance it is time to make homemade tomato jam.
-This recipe for savory tomato jam has the warmth of the flavors of cinnamon and ginger balanced with the sweetness of peaches.
-Perfect to be served on crostini, alongside roasted pork, beef, chicken or curry dishes.
+This recipe for tomato jam has the warmth of the flavors of cinnamon and ginger balanced with the sweetness of peaches.

 I will be serving this jam when I put together a charcuterie board.
 If you are looking for more items to accompany your charcuterie board, I would be sure to add Sriracha Roasted Pumpkin Seeds, Balsamic Roasted Strawberries or seasoned ranch cheese crackers.
 So many tasty choices!

-Tomato Jam Ingredients:
+Easy Tomato Jam Ingredients:

-- tomatoes – seeded and roughly chopped
+- ripe tomatoes - seeded and roughly chopped

 - peaches - pitted and diced